byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Responsible management of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating bio-active humus soil and pro-biotic liquid fertilizer to combat the negative use of toxic chemicals and pollutants.**

-**Bokashi provides essential nutrients to rebuild soil organic matter content, and re-establish microbial populations.
+**Bokashi is therapeutic, provides essential nutrients to rebuild soil organic matter content, and re-establish microbial populations.
 Benefits directly associated with improved organic matter content are: enhanced water infiltration and moisture-holding, aggregation, aeration, nutrient supply for plant growth, and microbial activity.**

 **Bioremediation**- Biotechnology employs the use of living organisms, microbes and bacteria, in the removal of contaminants, pollutants, and toxins from soil, water, and other environments.